 Playing Videos During Your Live Event

 Virtual Events are often multi-media events, with audio and video elements added to enhance content and delivery.
 EventBuilder has several options for Organizers to add video to their events, and options vary by the selected Event mode.
-There are three primary video playback options:
+There are two primary video playback options:

 - EventBuilder's Streaming Console

-- Sharing the Teams Desktop
+- Sharing the Teams Desktop:

-- Embedded PowerPoint
+- PowerPoint with Embedded Video